sukhmeenjot/Sukhmeenjot.github.io/_posts/2019-03-29-week7-Project2.md

 ## Asymmetric Design Trend

 1. Asymmetrical design are also implied in real life.
 It also come in notice, that asymmetrical design fundamentals are also used for interior designing .
 Many interior designer follows this trend to decorate home and offices.
-2. I learned that asymmetric desgin  are very wide and currently they are counted in latest trend.
+2. I learned that asymmetric desgins  are very wide and currently they are counted in latest trend.
 3. I also learned that , you can modify asymmetric design according to your topic, they are very comfortable to go with any design.